 The Introductory Course for 2019 will consist of four 2-day modules over four months, January to April.
 The course will comprise experiential personal work in a safe group setting, and some basic theoretical explanation and discussion.
 It is open to anyone interested in the topic of trauma and in exploring their own personal issues.

-The course will be facilitated by Maria Green as follows:
+The course will be facilitated by:

 Module 1: 26/27 January 2019